 Welcome to Living Vicky!

-Living Vicky is a non-profit that provides online and in-person focused mentoring which prepares young women transitioning from high school to whatever comes next.
+Living Vicky is a non-profit that provides online and in-person focused mentoring that prepares young women transitioning from high school to whatever comes next.

 Our curriculum includes a variety of practical life courses designed to build self-confidence and critical thinking skills, using free travel to incentivize active participation.
 To ensure mastery of essential skills, instruction uses a student-centered, collaborative style, with frequent feedback and opportunities for improvement, perfectly suited for Millennial participants.

-Living Vicky’s Pilot Program kicks off in the fall of 2013 for 20 young women aged 18 – 20, from the DC metro area.
+Living Vicky’s Pilot Program will include 20-30 young women aged 18 – 20, from the DC metro area.
 At the end of the three-month pilot, participants who have successfully completed their initial courses, earn an excursion to New York City.